Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Skin: Tuberculosis may spread from another site, such as the lymph nodes or bones, to the skin (called cutaneous tuberculosis).
 It may cause painless, firm lumps to form.
 Eventually, these lumps enlarge and form open sores.
 Channels may form between the infected area within the body and the skin, and pus may drain through them.

 Sometimes the first indication of tuberculosis is a positive screening test.
 Screening tests for tuberculosis Screening Tests for Tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more are done routinely for people who are at risk of tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more are done routinely for people who are at risk of tuberculosis.

-Doctors may suspect tuberculosis based on symptoms such as fever, a cough lasting more than 3 weeks, a cough the brings up blood, chest pain, and difficulty breathing.
+Doctors may suspect tuberculosis based on symptoms such as fever, a cough lasting more than 2 to 3 weeks, night sweats, weight loss, a cough the brings up blood, chest pain, and difficulty breathing.

 When doctors suspect tuberculosis, the first tests done are